GCP VM with Cloud SQL and GCS

 Next steps

-This guide walked you through installing Kestra on a GCP VM instance with Cloud SQL database and Cloud Storage as storage backend.
+This guide walked you through installing Kestra on a GCP VM instance with a Cloud SQL database and Cloud Storage as the storage backend.

 This setup provides the easiest starting point for running Kestra in production on a single machine.
 For a deployment to a distributed cluster on GCP, check the GKE Kubernetes deployment guide.

-Make sure to also check the CI/CD guide to automate your workflow deployments based on changes in Git.
+Also, check out the CI/CD guide to automate your workflow deployments based on changes in Git.

 Was this page helpful?